What is an AUDIENCE?

 Learning Objective: Students will demonstrate active listening and positive audience behavior in a concert setting.

-DISCUSS.
-“Share with a classmate about a time you watched a performance.
-What did the performer do?
-What did the audience do?”
-(After some time for students to discuss with each other, encourage students to share out their experiences with the class, supporting and validating the variety of experiences.)
-“There are many kinds of audiences, and the type of concert influences how an audience responds!”
+After some time for students to discuss with each other, encourage students to share out their experiences with the class, supporting and validating the variety of experiences.

 Choose one or more of the following activities to extend learning.

-PRACTICE.
-Practice audience skills with a Class Notes Virtual Concert.
+1. Practice audience skills by utilizing one of our Class Notes Virtual Concerts.
 In these lessons, teachers play the role of Concert Host, and students play the role of the audience.

-PRETEND.
-Hold your own classroom concert!
+2. Hold your own classroom concert!
 Assign performers, audience members, and observers.
-The job of the observers is to notice good audience behavior. (i.e. “I noticed student was watching the performer and not talking!”)
+The job of the observers is to notice good audience behavior. (i.e. “I noticed STUDENT was watching the performer and not talking!)

 Logo YourClassical Class Notes